 Fig. 6 shows the seasonal 2m dew-point temperature bias on observation points.
-In the cold seasons the systematic error is in the interval $-1^{\circ}C + 2^{\circ}C$, while in the warm seasons the dew-point temperature (and thus air humidity) is overestimated in the continental areas, with a bias growing up to $+3^{\circ}C + 5^{\circ}C$ with increasing distance from the sea.
+In the cold seasons the systematic error is in the interval -1° C +2°C, while in the warm seasons the dew-point temperature (and thus air humidity) is overestimated in the continental areas, with a bias growing up to +3°C +5°C with increasing distance from the sea.
 Similar conclusions may be drawn from the analysis of seasonal RMSE, presented in fig. 7.
-In the coastal areas all year round and anywhere in the colder seasons, RMSE has low or moderate values, $1-3^{\circ}C$, while in the continental areas in the warm seasons it may grow up to $5^{\circ}C$ and more.
+In the coastal areas all year round and anywhere in the colder seasons, RMSE has low or moderate values, 1-3°C, while in the continental areas in the warm seasons it may grow up to 5°C and more.
 It can thus noticed that most of the RMSE is explained by the bias.
 The overestimation of air humidity in the continental areas during warm seasons is difficult to explain.
-The absence of a corresponding systematic error for temperature suggests that it is not due to an overestimated.
+The absence of a corresponding systematic error for temperature suggests that it is not due to an overestimation of evaporation, since, if that was the case, temperature would have been underestimated.
 It can be proposed that this is due to inaccuracy in the definition of water vapor fluxes or of the humidity profile in the surface layer in the warm season, i.e. in cases of neutral or unstable stratification.